-System Preferences screen allows the user to customize the AquaCalc Pro for his or her needs.
+System Preferences screen allows the user to customize the AquaCalc for his or her needs.

-- Set Time Allows the user to change the time of day - 2) Set Date Allows the user to change the date - 3) Auto Pwr-off> Off, 5min, 10min, 30min Auto Power Off settings determine how long the AquaCalc will wait after not receiving any input or disable Auto-Power Off. - 4) Baud Rate> 300, 1200, 4800, 9600 Sets the communication rate for serial communications that the AquaCalc uses to send data to your computer.
-Your computer and the programs used to communicate with the AquaCalc must be set to the same baud rate for information to be exchanged.

-- 5) Keypad beep> Yes, No User can turn off and on the key audible key click - 6) Meter beep> Yes, No or Meas Allows the user to select when the current meter beeps.
-The AquaCalc can beep each time it senses a "click" or current meter contact.
+- Set Time Allows the user to change the time of day - 2) Set Date Allows the user to change the date - 3) Auto Pwr-off> Off, 5min, 10min, 30min Auto Power Off settings determine how long the AquaCalc will wait after not receiving any input or disable Auto-Power Off. - 4) Keypad beep> Yes, No User can turn off and on the key audible key click - 5) Meter beep> Yes, No or Meas Allows the user to select when the current meter beeps.
+The AquaCalc can beep each time it senses a "click"

+or current meter contact.
 A setting of "Yes" produces a beep each time the current meter turns and sends a signal When set to "Meas", the AquaCalc will beep only while performing a measurement.
-When set to "No", the meter beep is turned off. - 7) Lighten Display Allows the user to adjust the display contrast.
-This setting is saved. - 8) Darken Display Allows the user to adjust the display contrast.
-This setting is saved. - 9) Sect.Units> SAE or METRIC Set the units for depth, distance, and discharge.
+When set to "No", the meter beep is turned off.

+- 6) Lighten Display Allows the user to adjust the display contrast.
+This setting is saved. - 7) Darken Display Allows the user to adjust the display contrast.
+This setting is saved. - 8) Sect.Units> SAE or METRIC Set the units for depth, distance, and discharge.
 The SAE uses "English" units of feet, feet per second and cubic feet per second.
-The "Metric" setting uses meters, meters per second, and cubic meters per second - 10) Default Preferences Will set the unit to factory default settings.
+The "Metric" setting uses meters, meters per second, and cubic meters per second - 9) Default Preferences Will set the unit to factory default settings.